 Students will learn how to use Mathematica computer software to help model and explore mathematical topics.
-Much of the course will be project oriented, including creating interactive notebooks and programming, depending upon individual student backgrounds and interests.
-Possible topics for projects include math, physics, chemistry, astronomy, economics, music, image editing, and many others options.
+Much of the course will be project oriented, including creating interactive notebooks and programming, with project choice depending upon individual student backgrounds and interests.
+Possible topic areas for projects include math, physics, chemistry, astronomy, economics, music, image processing, and others options.
 Students will work with 2D and 3D graphics, colors, and animations.
-No prior experience with Mathematica or with computer programming is necessary.
-This course also addresses topics that will help prepare students to take the Computer Science Proficiency Test as a means of satisfying the computer science graduation requirement.
-MAT421 (Fall) Number Theory Grade Level: Junior/Senior Length: One Semester Credit: 0.50 Prerequisite: BC Calculus I (which in exceptional cases may be taken concurrently) and permission of Instructor and Mathematics Operational Coordinator Number Theory challenges students to investigate the number systems they have used all their lives.
+No prior experience with Mathematica or with computer programming is necessary MAT421 (Fall) Number Theory Grade Level: Junior/Senior Length: One Semester Credit: 0.50 Prerequisite: BC Calculus I (which in exceptional cases may be taken concurrently) and permission of Instructor and Mathematics Operational Coordinator Number Theory challenges students to investigate the number systems they have used all their lives.
 The integers are defined axiomatically, and familiar properties of arithmetic are proven.
-Exploration then turns to divisibility, primes, the Fundamental Theorem of Arithmetic, the GCD, and linear diophantine equations, and multiplicative functions.
+Exploration then turns to divisibility, primes, the Fundamental Theorem of Arithmetic, the GCD, linear diophantine equations, and multiplicative functions.
 Linear congruence problems and multiple congruences (Chinese Remainder Theorem) are followed by special congruences (Theorems of Wilson and Euler-Fermat).
 This is then used to study decimal expansions of rational and real numbers.
 Further topics may include primality testing, continued fractions, introductory cryptography, and quadratic reciprocity.
 This course is centered around a dual emphasis on calculation techniques and rigorous proof.
-MAT425 (Fall or Spring) Problem Solving Grade Level: Junior/Senior Length: One Semester Credit: 0.50 Prerequisite: Mathematical Investigations III or recommendation of Instructor In this course, students will learn how to apply a broad range of problem solving techniques and strategies while making inter and intra-disciplinary mathematical connections.
+MAT425 (Fall or Spring) Problem Solving Grade Level: Junior/Senior Length: One Semester Credit: 0.50 Prerequisite: Mathematical Investigations III or recommendation of Instructor In this course, students will learn how to apply a broad range of problem solving techniques and strategies while making inter- and intra-disciplinary mathematical connections.
 The course will emphasize both individual and group investigations and explorations.
 Students will not receive credit for Problem Solving if they have prior credit in Advanced Problem Solving.
-MAT431 (Fall) Advanced Problem Solving Grade Level: Junior/Senior Length: One Semester Credit: 0.50 Prerequisite: BC Calculus I, or permission of Instructor; and Mathematics Operational Coordinator.
+MAT431 (Fall) Advanced Problem Solving Grade Level: Junior/Senior (Sophomores by placement of math department) Length: One Semester Credit: 0.50 Prerequisite: BC Calculus I, or permission of Instructor and Mathematics Operational Coordinator.
 Student should have a very strong score on the AMC contest, though need not be a mathlete.